Best Chorus Pedal (our Top Pick)

 Conclusion and Questions

 Have a different chorus pedal that you swear by?
 Maybe one we didn't mention in this list?
 Let me know and I'll check it out.
 I try to stick with what I have first or secondhand experience with and what we've actually tested, which means we can't get to everything.
+Leave it in the comments section below.
+Questions about the aforementioned best chorus pedals (or anything else) will be answered there as well.

 Written by GC Editorial on Pedals and Roundups